AckerlyXu/heima/articles/hdinsight/hdinsight-use-oozie-linux-mac.md

     Make the following changes:

-   * Change `<name>oozie.wf.application.path</name>` to `<name>oozie.coord.application.path</name>`.
-This value instructs Oozie to run the coordinator file instead of the workflow file.
+   * To instruct oozie to run the coordinator file instead of the workflow, change `<name>oozie.wf.application.path</name>` to `<name>oozie.coord.application.path</name>`.

-   * Add the following XML.
-This sets a variable used in the coordinator.xml to point to the location of the workflow.xml:
+   * To set the `workflowPath` variable used by the coordinator, add the following XML:

         ```xml
         <property>
             <name>workflowPath</name>
-            <value>wasbs://mycontainer@mystorageaccount.blob.core.chinacloudapi.cn/tutorials/useoozie</value>
+            <value>wasb://mycontainer@mystorageaccount.blob.core.chinacloudapi.cn/tutorials/useoozie</value>
         </property>
         ```

-       Replace the `wasbs://mycontainer@mystorageaccount.blob.core.windows` text with the value used in other entries in the job.xml file.
+       Replace the `wasb://mycontainer@mystorageaccount.blob.core.windows` text with the value used in other entries in the job.xml file.

-   * Add the following XML.
-This defines the start, end, and frequency to use for the coordinator.xml file:
+   * To define the start, end, and frequency for the coordinator, add the following XML:

         ```xml
         <property>